Return to the search form Return to your search results

 The Irish Writing Program is a rigorous creative writing program requiring some talent, but most importantly, commitment and discipline.
 Its goal is to help aspiring writers become better at their craft.
 University of Iowa students and non-UI students are welcome to apply to the program.

-Learn more about the Irish Writing Program from past students and the faculty director through our deep dive videos:
+Learn more about the Irish Writing Program from past years through our deep dive videos:

 Participants in the Irish Writing Program enroll in two required courses:

-This course is taught by a University of Iowa faculty member.
-Credit for this course can be applied to the University of Iowa’s Non-Fiction & Creative Writing area of the English major, and the Writing in Context focused elective for the Certificate in Writing.
+This course is taught by University of Iowa faculty.
+Credit for this course can typically be applied to the requirements for the University of Iowa’s English major and Certificate in Writing.
+Contact your academic advisor for details on how this program can be applied to your requirements.

 Bridge in Dublin over the River Liffey